...

 Consequences of Depression:

-Untreated depression increases the chance of risky behaviors such as drug or alcohol addiction.
+Untreated depression increases the chance of risky behaviours such as drug or alcohol addiction.
 It also can ruin relationships, cause problems at work, and make it difficult to overcome serious illnesses.
 Clinical depression, also known as major depression, is an illness that involves the body, mood, and thoughts.

 Treatment for Depression: